mehulagg/gitlab/doc/ci/review_apps/index.md

 The provided script should be added to the `<head>` of your application and consists of some project and merge request specific values.
-Here's how it looks for a project with code hosted on GitLab.com:
+Here's how it looks for a project with code hosted in a project on GitLab.com:

 ```html
 <script